-The following discussion and analysis has been prepared by management as of February 24, 2021, and is a review of the financial condition and results of operations of Pason Systems Inc. (Pason or the Company) based on International Financial Reporting Standards (IFRS) and should be read in conjunction with the Consolidated Financial Statements for the twelve months ended December 31, 2020 and 2019, and accompanying notes, and Pason's Annual Information Form dated March 17, 2021.
+The following management's discussion and analysis (MD&A) has been prepared by management as of February 22, 2022, and is a review of the financial condition and results of operations of Pason Systems Inc. (Pason or the Company) based on International Financial Reporting Standards (IFRS) and should be read in conjunction with the Consolidated Financial Statements for the twelve months ended December 31, 2021 and 2020, and accompanying notes, and Pason's Annual Information Form dated March 17, 2021.